-For DAIDS-held IND studies, the responsibility to meet the ClinicalTrials.gov reporting requirements falls within DAIDS and is assigned to a DAIDS contractor.
+For DAIDS-held IND studies, the responsibility to meet the ClinicalTrials.gov reporting requirements falls within DAIDS.
 For non-IND studies, the Network is responsible.
-Additional details about the ClinicalTrials.gov registration process, including a checklist that must be completed and submitted to DAIDS RSC at the time of Full Regulatory Review and to the assigned DAIDS contractor once Version 1.0 is approved can be found at: https://rsc.niaid.nih.gov/networks-protocol-teams/clinicaltrialsgov-checklist.
-See Section 9.2.2.4 for instructions to submit the checklist to DAIDS RSC and Section 9.2.2.7 for instructions to submit the checklist to DAIDS RSC and Section 9.2.2.7 for instructions to submit the checklist to the assigned DAIDS contractor.
+Additional details about the ClinicalTrials.gov registration process, including a checklist that must be completed and submitted to DAIDS RSC at the time of Full Regulatory Review, can be found at: https://rsc.niaid.nih.gov/networks-protocol-teams/clinicaltrialsgov-checklist.